Skip to content

 Admission Webhooks

-kcp extends the vanilla admission plugins for webhooks, and makes them cluster-aware.
+kcp extends the vanilla admission plugins for webhooks and validating admission policies, and makes them cluster-aware.

 flowchart TD